 Vision

-The Austrian Society for Snow and Avalanches lives the combination of theory and practice in the avalanche community in Austria in such a way that the Austrian public has a maximum of trust in the work we do, promote and follow.
+The Austrian Association for Snow and Avalanches lives the combination of theory and practice in the avalanche community in Austria in such a way that the Austrian public has a maximum of trust in the work we do, promote and follow.

 The independent association, whose activities are not for profit, pursues non-profit goals and aims at the interdisciplinary exchange of knowledge and the promotion of teaching, development as well as training and application in the field of applied snow and avalanche research and related areas.
 The work of the association extends to the Austrian federal territory.

-The Austrian Society for Snow and Avalanches lives the combination of theory and practice in the avalanche community in Austria in such a way that the Austrian public has a maximum of trust in the work we do, promote and follow.
+The Austrian Association for Snow and Avalanches lives the combination of theory and practice in the avalanche community in Austria in such a way that the Austrian public has a maximum of trust in the work we do, promote and follow.

 JT works as an professional in avalanche dynamics in there field of applied avalanche research and university education.
 For him, the questions start where snow begins to move - in avalanches.
 In laboratory, field and computer experiments he tries to fathom the physics and processes behind the snow masses.
 For him, ÖGSL brings together what fits together: Snow, mountains and people and their fascination with them!